 What’s wrong with “how you’ve always done it”?

-Then, by the time salespeople identify opportunities and risks, the data has changed and maybe irrelevant.
+Then, when salespeople identify opportunities and risks, the data has changed and may be irrelevant.
 For instance, a customer at risk of churn may have moved on to a new supplier before the salesperson even identified the red flag.

-As labour shortages endure, your staff will be forced to choose between spending time on administrative tasks and manual data collection or helping customers.
+As labor shortages endure, your staff will be forced to choose between spending time on administrative tasks and manual data collection or helping customers.